-Pages on the QGIS documentation website can be edited quickly and easily by clicking on the Edit on GitHub link at the top right of each page.
+Pages on the QGIS documentation website can be edited quickly and easily by clicking on the Edit on GitHub link at the top right of each page, or in the drop-down menu at the bottom of the left sidebar.

 - 1. This will open the file in the qgis:master branch with a message at the top of the page telling you that you don't have write access to this repo and your changes will be applied to a new branch of your repository. - 2.
 Do your changes.
 Since the documentation is written using the reStructureText syntax, depending on your changes, you may need to rely on the writing guidelines. - 3.
-When you finish, make a short comment about your changes and click on Propose changes.
-This will generate a new branch (patch-xxx) in your repository. - 4.
-After you click on Propose changes, github will navigate to the Comparing changes page. - If you're done making changes, skip to Compare changes in the Share your changes via Pull Request section below. - If there are additional changes that you want to make before submitting them to QGIS, follow these steps: - Navigate to your fork of QGIS-Documentation (https://github.com/<YourName>/ QGIS-Documentation) - 2.
-Click on Branch: master ▼ and search for the patch-xxx branch.
-Select this patch branch.

-The Branch: master ▼ button will now say Branch: patch-xxx - 3.
-Jump down to Modify files below.
+Once you have finished modifying the file, press Commit changes... and add a short title explaining your changes.
+You can also provide a more detailed explanation, if necessary. - 4.
+Press Propose changes, saving the modifications to your repository.
+This will generate a dedicated branch (patch-xxx) in your repository and the web browser will open the Comparing changes page. - If the issue you are addressing does not need any further changes, jump to the Share your changes via Pull Request section below. - If there are additional changes that you want to make before submitting them to QGIS, follow these steps: - Navigate to your fork of QGIS-Documentation (https://github.com/<YourName>/ OGIS-Documentation) - 2.
+Click on Branch: master ▼ and search for the new patch-xxx branch. - 3.
+Select it.
+The Branch: master ▼ button will now display Branch: patch-xxx. - 4.
+Jump down to the Modify files section below.